 22A.
 Effect of change in tax rate during 2004/5 year

-(1) The purpose of this section is to modify provisions of this Act that operate by reference to the pay-roll tax rate, and related provisions, to the extent that they apply to the assessment year commencing on 1 July 2004 (the “2004/5 year”).
+(1) The purpose of this section is to modify provisions of this Act that operate by reference to the pay-roll tax rate, and related provisions, to the extent that they apply to the assessment year commencing on 1 July 2004 (the 2004/5 year).

-(2) The modifications are required because the rate of pay-roll tax (the “old rate”) for the first 6 months of the 2004/5 year (the “first period”) differs from the rate of pay-roll tax (the “new rate”) for the last 6 months of that year (the “second period”).
+(2) The modifications are required because the rate of pay-roll tax (the old rate) for the first 6 months of the 2004/5 year (the first period) differs from the rate of pay-roll tax (the new rate) for the last 6 months of that year (the second period).

 (3) When using a provision of this Act to calculate the amount of pay-roll tax payable for —